wisdoman951/wisdoman951/README.md

 ---

-A proactive persion who love to deliver value not only to clients but friends and co-workers, passionate in technical solution deliver and human-friendly implementation.
+A proactive persion who love to deliver value not only to clients but friends and co-workers, passionate in technical solution deliver and human-friendly implement.

 ---